 Navigating a Coal Bunker – 1/19

 Despite the challenges of a confined space, narrow access, and absence of GPS signals, the Aertos™ 120 successfully navigates a coal bunker/silo in a Midwest power plant to deliver imagery of walls and vents that haven’t been inspected in a decade.

 A rugged airframe and proprietary Folded Geometry (FGC™) flight Code enable the UAV to achieve sustained stable flight in this tight vertical spaces.
-The quad ducted fans protect the blades and allow the vehicle to navigate obstacles and survive wall collisions.
+The quad ducted fans protect the prop blades and allow the vehicle to navigate obstacles and survive wall collisions.
 The VIRB camera payload delivered close high-resolution imagery.

 Payload: Foxeer Predator Micro FPV; Garmin VIRB Ultra 30 w/ operator-controlled gimbal.

 Imaging a Coal Fired Ash Boiler – 1/19

 In January 2019, the DA team inserted the Aertos™ 120 into a decommissioned coal fired ash boiler in a power plant to inspect the vents & burners, and to look for concrete spalling.